Obstructive syndrome in the elderly diagnosis. Bronchial obstruction syndrome (bronchospastic syndrome)

 Selective bronchodilators

 These drugs are relevant for nebulizer therapy in young children.
-To relieve an attack of bronchial asthma, the child should take 1-2 breaths from standard inhalers, repeat them after 5-10 minutes.
+To relieve an attack of bronchial asthma, the child must take 1-2 breaths from standard inhalers, repeat them after 5-10 minutes.
 The total should be no more than 10 breaths.
-If the patient feels better, repeated inhalations should be carried out after 3-4 hours.
+If the patient’s health has improved, repeated inhalations should be carried out after 3-4 hours.

 Improving the drainage function of the bronchi and the rheological properties of sputum

 This is another goal of therapy for broncho-obstructive syndrome.
-To do this, VEO is restored by introducing liquid into or intravenous infusion physiological saline.
-The air inhaled by the patient must be moistened with the help of inhalation ultrasonic devices and spraying with saline.
-Prescribe drugs that relieve and stimulate cough: ciliokinetics and mucolytics.
+To do this, restore VEO by introducing liquid inside or intravenous infusion saline solution.
+The air inhaled by the patient must be humidified using inhalation ultrasound devices and spraying saline solution.
+Medicines are prescribed that relieve and stimulate coughing: ciliokinetics and mucolytics.

-After inhalation of saline or bronchodilators, vigorous chest massage is often performed.
-Greatest effect this method renders in cases of bronchiolitis in children.
+Inhaled saline or bronchodilators are often followed by vigorous chest massage.
+Greatest effect This method is effective in cases of bronchiolitis in children.
 Etiotropic treatment includes taking antiviral drugs:

 • DNAase

 Etiotropic treatment also includes taking immune drugs if a person has a severe form of viral obstructive syndrome.
-If the disease is caused by bacteria, it is necessary to prescribe antibiotics to the patient, the same drugs are relevant in the presence of bacterial complications.
+If the disease is caused by bacteria, the patient must be prescribed antibiotics; the same drugs are relevant in the presence of bacterial complications.

-In severe OS and ARF II-III degree, short courses of prednisolone are needed.
-The course lasts from 1 to 5 days, the daily dose is 1-2 mg per 1 kg of the patient's weight.
-Oxygen therapy is relevant for all forms of OS.
-But it is recommended to abandon long courses high concentrations(> 60 vol. %).
+In severe OS and degree II-III ARF, short courses of prednisolone are needed.
+The course lasts from 1 to 5 days, the daily dose is 1-2 mg per 1 kg of patient weight.
+For all forms of OS, oxygen therapy is relevant.
+But it is recommended to avoid long courses high concentrations(>60 vol. %).

-In severe broncho-obstructive syndrome (especially in infants from 0 to 4 months of life), there may be pronounced hypoxemia.
-Then the doctor prescribes, as a rule, respiratory support.
-Artificial ventilation of the lungs is carried out in the mode of moderate hyperventilation with the selection of the ratio of inhalation-exhalation time (1:E = from 1:3 to 1:1 or 2:1).
-Mandatory synchronization of the patient and the ventilator using diazepam, GHB (gamma-hydroxybutyric acid).
+In severe broncho-obstructive syndrome (especially in infants from 0 to 4 months of age), severe hypoxemia may occur.
+Then the doctor usually prescribes respiratory support.
+Artificial ventilation of the lungs is carried out in the mode of moderate hyperventilation with selection of the inhalation-exhalation time ratio (1:E = from 1:3 to 1:1 or 2:1).
+Synchronization of the patient and the ventilator using diazepam, GHB (gamma-hydroxybutyric acid) is mandatory.

-- a complex of symptoms, which is characterized by a violation of the patency of the bronchial tree of functional or organic origin.
-Clinically, it is manifested by prolonged and noisy expiration, asthma attacks, activation of the auxiliary respiratory muscles, dry or unproductive cough.
-The main diagnosis of broncho-obstructive syndrome in children includes the collection of anamnestic data, an objective examination, radiography, bronchoscopy and spirometry.
-Treatment - bronchodilator pharmacotherapy with β2-agonists, elimination of the leading etiological factor.
+– a complex of symptoms that is characterized by impaired patency of the bronchial tree of functional or organic origin.
+Clinically, it is manifested by prolonged and noisy exhalation, attacks of suffocation, activation of auxiliary respiratory muscles, and a dry or unproductive cough.
+The main diagnosis of broncho-obstructive syndrome in children includes the collection of anamnestic data, objective examination, radiography, bronchoscopy and spirometry.
+Treatment is bronchodilator pharmacotherapy with β2-adrenergic agonists, elimination of the leading etiological factor.

 Classification

-Depending on the pathogenesis of broncho-obstructive syndrome in children, there are the following forms pathologies:
+Depending on the pathogenesis of broncho-obstructive syndrome in children, there are following forms pathologies:

-1. BOS of allergic genesis.
-Occurs against the background of bronchial asthma, hypersensitivity reactions, hay fever and allergic bronchitis, Leffler's syndrome.
+1. Biofeedback of allergic origin.
+Occurs against the background of bronchial asthma, hypersensitivity reactions, hay fever and allergic bronchitis, Loeffler's syndrome.

 2. biofeedback caused by infectious diseases .
-Main causes: acute and chronic viral bronchitis, SARS, pneumonia , bronchiolitis , bronchiectasis changes.
+Main causes: acute and chronic viral bronchitis, ARVI, pneumonia, bronchiolitis, bronchiectasis changes.

-3. BOS, which developed against the background of hereditary or congenital diseases .
-Most often, these are cystic fibrosis, α-antitrypsin deficiency, Kartagener and Williams-Campbell syndromes, GERD, immunodeficiency states, hemosiderosis, myopathy, emphysema and bronchial abnormalities.
+3. BOS that developed against the background of hereditary or congenital diseases .
+Most often these are cystic fibrosis, α-antitrypsin deficiency, Kartagener and Williams-Campbell syndromes, GERH, immunodeficiency states, hemosiderosis, myopathy, emphysema and anomalies of bronchial tubes.

 4. BOS resulting from neonatal pathologies.
 Often it is formed against the background of SDR, aspiration syndrome, stridor, diaphragmatic hernia, tracheoesophageal fistula, etc.

-5. BOS as a manifestation of other nosologies.
-Broncho-obstructive syndrome in children can also be triggered by foreign bodies in the bronchial tree, thymomegaly, hyperplasia of regional lymph nodes, benign or malignant neoplasms of the bronchi or adjacent tissues.
+5. Biofeedback as a manifestation of other nosologies.
+Broncho-obstructive syndrome in children can also be triggered by foreign bodies in the bronchial tree, thymomegaly, regional hyperplasia lymph nodes, benign or malignant neoplasms of the bronchi or adjacent tissues.

 According to the duration of the course, broncho-obstructive syndrome in children is divided into:

 • Spicy.
-The clinical picture is observed no more than 10 days.
+The clinical picture is observed for no more than 10 days.

 • Protracted.
 Signs of bronchial obstruction are detected for 10 days or longer.